We are going to use mainly two different approaches to interacting and using our database:

 case _:

 This is quite basic and with time I might improve it.
-But it is hardly the main topic of this substack, so I will only discuss it if there is something that I find really interesting…
+But it is hardly the main topic of this Substack, so I will only discuss it if there is something that I find really interesting…